 The United Nations Biodiversity Conference (COP15) ended in Montreal, Canada, on 19 December 2022 with a landmark agreement to guide global action on nature through to 2030.
-Representatives from 188 governments have been gathered in Montreal for the past two weeks for the important summit.
+Representatives from 188 governments gathered in Montreal for this important summit.

-Chaired by China and hosted by Canada, COP 15 resulted in the adoption of the Kunming-Montreal Global Biodiversity Framework (GBF) on the last day of negotiations.
+COP resulted in the adoption of the Kunming-Montreal Global Biodiversity Framework (GBF).
 The GBF aims to address biodiversity loss, restore ecosystems and protect indigenous rights.
 The plan includes concrete measures to halt and reverse nature loss, including putting 30 percent of the planet and 30 percent of degraded ecosystems under protection by 2030.
-It also contains proposals to increase finance for developing countries - a major sticking point during talks.
+It also contains proposals to increase finance for developing countries-a major sticking point during talks.

 The stakes could not be higher: the planet is experiencing a dangerous decline in nature as a result of human activity.
-It is experiencing its largest loss of life since the dinosaurs.
-One million plant and animal species are now threatened with extinction, many within decades.
+Up to one million plant and animal species may be threatened with extinction, many within decades.